Record numbers releasing equity from their homes

 Will Hale, CEO at Key, said: “Against the backdrop of a pandemic, the equity release market is on track to break the £4bn barrier and potentially even touch £4.5bn by the end of the year.
 This performance demonstrates how modern equity release products are now embedded within the mainstream financial services market, offering low rates and flexible features to address a wide range of different customer needs and wants

-“This year we’ve seen increasing numbers of people using equity release to support families, manage their current borrowing and use the historically low rates to remortgage their existing equity release plans.
+“This year we’ve seen increasing numbers of people using the costs of equity release to support families, manage their current borrowing and use the historically low rates to remortgage their existing equity release plans.
 Whilst many plans have been put on hold during the pandemic, we also expect to see the return of people looking to boost discretionary spending as they look again at how to fund their later life ambitions.”